-- Create a Sync User account with the access privileges to the RDBMS server, so that the Sync Server can access the machine. - Set up your changelog tables on the database. - Set up the triggers in the database: one per table that will participate in synchronization. - Create a JDBC Adapter Script using Java or Groovy to map the LDAP Entries to the RDBMS table rows or vice-versa, place it in the /lib/groovy-scripted-extensions directory (Java implementations using the Server SDK reside under lib/extensions).
-You must also create a script if configuring a Sync Pipe from database to directory server.
+- Create a Sync User account with the access privileges to the RDBMS server, so that the Synchronization Server can access the machine. - Set up your change log tables on the database. - Set up the triggers in the database: one per table that will participate in synchronization. - Create a JDBC extension using Java or Groovy to map the LDAP Entries to the RDBMS table rows or vice-versa, place it in the /lib/groovy-scripted-extensions directory (Java implementations using the Server SDK reside under lib/extensions).
+You must also create an extension if configuring a Sync Pipe from database to directory server.
 See the example in the config/jdbc/samples directory. - Make sure the database is configured to listen for external connections.
-If it is locked down for security, the Sync Server will register a connection error.
+If it is locked down for security, the Synchronization Server will register a connection error during Sync Pipe startup.